franjaviersans/VRGLSL/README.md

 Volume Rendering application using Ray Casting the fragment shader with OpenGL.

 ## Project Configuration ##
-- Need GLFW, FreeImage, GLM, and GLEW.
+- Need GLFW, stb_image, GLM, and GLAD.
 - Add include folder with all .h files, lib folder with al .lib files and the .dll files in the root folder.
 - Only volume raw file format supported by now.